zenoss/twill/README.txt

 Command Reference
 -----------------

 The following commands are built into twill.
+Note that all text after a '#' is ignored as a comment, unless it's in a quoted string.

 Browsing
 ~~~~~~~~